 Want to chat over the answers with your spouse or with friends?
 Use the last page of the PDF to cut each question into squares, and then toss them in a hat to draw, one at a time.

-And new this year—a set of questions for your kids!
+And new last year—a set of questions for your kids!
 Pass it along to them for a personal reflection exercise, or you could cut up the questions, toss them in a jar, and pull them out to answer as a family.

-But for now, happy reﬂecting!
+For now, happy reﬂecting!
 And pass over that bowl of popcorn.